 Will you be able to train my dog?

 While marketing slogans you may see on other training sites like, “we can train any dog in 2 weeks” or “we will do all the work so you don’t have to,” may sound appealing, they are not based in truth.
 It is impossible for us to know how trainable your dog is without meeting them first and observing what is going on.

 That being said, Tug Dogs trainers have an excellent track record in working with all types of dogs, including those who have struggled in training elsewhere or those with significant and lengthy behavior problems including bite histories.

 Our $200 evaluation session is the BEST way to find out just what we have to offer and get answers to all of your questions.
-Plus if you sign up for one of our training programs, the evaluation session is free!
 Our trainers will share their full insight into what you can expect to achieve during training and how long it may take once we have had the chance to meet your dog and determine their response to training.

 Do you train service dogs?

 There are two components to service dog training: task training and public access work.
 Task training involves teaching your dog to mitigate your disability by performing a specific task such as a diabetic alert dog notifying their owner of blood sugar changes, a seeing-eye dog helping a blind person navigate, or a mobility dog retrieving items for their handler.
 Due to the lengthy training time involved in training for task work, Tug Dogs trainer do not provide service dog task training.